meharfatimakhan/Minesweeper/README.md

 # Minesweeper
-A JAVA implementation of Minesweeper.

-An adaptation of the game, Minesweeper:
+An adaptation of the game, Minesweeper in JAVA:
 * Object oriented analysis and design concepts
 * JFrame for GUI
 * 3 tiered structure of Data Layer, Business Layer and Presentation Layer